ghas-lab-templates/exercises/module-3.md

 > [!IMPORTANT]
 > Don't merge the pull request just yet, we will add to it in the next lab.

+#### Discussion Points

+1. Will GitHub always suggest an autofix remediation for all the alerts identified in CodeQL scans ?
+2. Discuss the types of vulnerabilities Autofix handles most effectively (SQL injection, XSS, dependency issues, etc.)
+3. Can we accept the recommendations by Copilot Autofix as is ?

 ## Lab 4 - Autofix on Open Alerts

 #### Objective